rehierl/abstract-properties/13-0-document-order/1-1-tag-based-borders.md

     |-scope(n)---------------->|
 ```

-As a matter of simplification, and since a start-tag is located inside of a
+As a matter of simplification, and since a start-tag is located inside of the
-node's scope, the end-tag of a node will be **visualized as the last element**
+scope of a node, the end-tag of a node will be **visualized as the last element**
-in a scope and therefore counted towards the corresponding scope.
+of a scope and therefore counted towards the corresponding scope.